 1971 - 2008Anson McCook Beard, Jr.

-Marjorie Person Ford, Assistant to Wheaton President, is an Honorary Degree Recipient.
+Marjorie Person Ford, assistant to president Meneely, is awarded an honorary degree.

 Ruth Moore Clark, P’53 & ’60, is an Honorary Degree Recipient.